RyanSUP/RyanSUP/README.md

 ### 👨‍💻

 I like keeping things neat with testable, composable code.
-I'm looking forward to gettting my hands dirty with Jest testing, AWS and more React.
-I just got into Tailwind and -- oof -- utility-first CSS is 😙🤌.
+Lately I've been gettting my hands dirty with testing, AWS and React.

 You'll also find me noodling on my guitar 🎸, or at a table playing board games with my people.